Information for Students

 MIT does not assert rights to your thesis if it was authored without sponsored research funds and without significant use of MIT-administered facilities and funds.
 If you feel that MIT cannot or should not claim copyright ownership to your thesis, you may request a waiver of Institute copyright for your thesis by submitting a written application to the TLO.
-Software code, patentable subject matter, and other Intellectual Property contained or disclosed in a thesis is also subject to MIT’s significant use policy.
-In order to protect an invention, a “hold” may be placed on your thesis (making it not publicly available) for 3 months.
+Software code, patentable subject matter, and other intellectual property contained or disclosed in a thesis is subject to MIT’s significant use policy and will be owned by MIT.

-Where you retain copyright ownership in your thesis, you must, as condition of a degree award, grant royalty-free permission to MIT to reproduce and publicly distribute copies of the thesis and must place the following legend on the thesis title page or page immediately following:
+Where you retain copyright ownership in your thesis, you must, as condition of a degree award, grant royalty-free permission to MIT to reproduce and publicly distribute copies of the thesis.
+You must also place the following legend on the thesis title page or page immediately following:

 “The author hereby grants to MIT permission to reproduce and to distribute publicly paper and electronic copies of this thesis document in whole or in part.”